roswell-cua/Fullstack-FibCalculator/README.md

 # Fullstack-FibCalculator
-Contains a fullstack application of react, node, express, postgress, redis, and docker
+Contains a fullstack application of a FibCalculator using react, node, express, postgress, redis, and docker